fillipepaz/devops-homework/readme.md

 If you want to create secrets via continuous integration, we recommend using Environment Secrets from Github Actions.
 Before applying the Terraform code to create/modify the secret, a step would replace predefined tokens in the Terraform/Terragrunt file with the values ​​registered in the Actions environment.
 Note that the replacement should occur during workflow execution in the runner, and after the code is applied, the file should be deleted.

+### Extras

+1. The Hello World application was developed using Ruby on Rails.
+The Docker Image is available in docker hub and it was published using Github Actions.
+Registry location: 0f846d460ec6a566e0c881528edfa08b77dbc385